npm/npm/doc/cli/config.md

 If not found, but there is a .gitignore file in the same directory, then that will be used instead.

+### umask

+* Default: 022
+* Type: Octal numeric string

+The "umask" value to use when setting the file creation mode on files and folders.

+Folders and executables are given a mode which is `0777` masked against this value.
+Other files are given a mode which is `0666` masked against this value.
+Thus, the defaults are `0755` and `0644` respectively.

 ### version

 * Default: false